NextCenturyCorporation/itm-evaluation-client/README.md

   --session session_type   Specify session type.
 Session type must be `test`, `eval`, `adept`, or `soartech`.
   --profile adm_profile    Specify the ADM profile in terms of its alignment strategy --domain domain_name     Specify the domain for the session, or use the server default --count scenario_count   Run the specified number of scenarios.
 Otherwise, will run scenarios in accordance with server defaults.
-Not
-                           supported in `eval` sessions.
+                           Not supported in `eval` sessions.
-  --training training_mode Put the server in either `full` or `solo` training mode in which it returns the KDMA association for each
+  --training training_mode Put the server in training mode, in which the server returns the KDMA association for each action choice.
-                           action choice. `full` training mode also allows calls for session alignment.
+                           If `value` > 0, then it also requests session alignment every `value` scenes.
                            Not supported in `eval` or `test` sessions.
+Default 0.
   --scenario scenario_id   Specify a scenario_id to run.
 Incompatible with count parameter and `eval` sessions.
 ```